zhouhaoyi/Informer2020/README.md

 ---

-This is the origin pytorch implementation of Informer in the following paper:
+This is the origin Pytorch implementation of Informer in the following paper:
 [Informer: Beyond Efficient Transformer for Long Sequence Time-Series Forecasting]().
-Speical thanks to `Jieqi Peng`@[cookieminions](https://github.com/cookieminions) in building this repo.
+Special thanks to `Jieqi Peng`@[cookieminions](https://github.com/cookieminions) for building this repo.

 <p align="center">
 <img src=".\img\informer.png" height = "360" alt="" align=center />